Port

 Meals included

 Travel by air-conditioned motorcoach to the city of Tetouan, where you'll visit the School of Traditional Arts & Crafts.
-The first of its kind in Morocco, this institution has produced some of Morocco's best painters over the past 50 years and it keeps traditional art forms alive in the modern world.
+The first of its kind in Morocco, this institute has produced some of Morocco's best painters over the past 50 years, and it keeps traditional art forms alive in the modern world.
 Tangier is known for producing a particularly high standard in art media such as embroidery, cuisine, zullayj or mosaics, and carved and painted wooden objects.

 The Royal Palace is a 17th-century complex exemplifying Hispano-Moresque architecture.
 The palace is closed to the public, but standing outside its ornate main gate and looking in gives you a good impression of what lies beyond.
-Snap some photos before wandering through Hassan II Square, where the historic and modern parts of the city converge to create a vibrant hub.
-The plaza is evocative of Andalusia with its kiosks, fountains and flowerboxes.

 Lunch, served at a restaurant in the heart of Tetouan, is your chance to re-energize with a delicious meal of local cuisine.